passagemath/passagemath/src/doc/en/developer/packaging_sage_library.rst

 that are imposed by the build-time dependencies.

 We can define some meaningful small distributions that just consist of a single or a few Cython modules.
-For example, **sagemath-tdlib** (:issue:`29864`) would just package the single
-Cython module that must be linked with ``tdlib``, :mod:`sage.graphs.graph_decompositions.tdlib`.
-Starting with the Sage 9.6 development cycle, as soon as namespace packages are activated, we can start to create these distributions.
-This is quite a mechanical task.
+For example, **passagemath-tdlib** just packages the single Cython module that must be linked with ``tdlib``, :mod:`sage.graphs.graph_decompositions.tdlib`.

 *Reducing build-time dependencies:* Sometimes it is possible to replace build-time dependencies of a Cython module on a library by a